brianscan14/FE-1st-Milestone-Project/README.md

 The contact form needs to be filled out correctly in order for it to work.
 If an invalid email address is entered then an error will pop up informing you.
 The ‘required’ attribute is also utilised for email, text and name fields so that if they aren’t filled out correctly it will not submit.
 The same features are also applied to the subscribe button on the about page to ensure the email is filled out correctly.

 Clicking on the logo of the navigation bar will bring you back to the home page at all times in case the user gets misdirected.
-Using ‘target=”_blank”’ on the blogs and the shop items allows for them to be opened in a new window and be and for the user to be fully immersed in them.
+Using ‘target="_blank"’ on the blogs and the shop items allows for them to be opened in a new window and be and for the user to be fully immersed in them.
 All links have been tested to ensure that they are pointing in the correct direction.

 This site was tested across various browsers and devices.
 Chrome, Safari, IE and Firefox were tested on laptops, computers, iphones 5 & 7, an ipad and also samsung phones 6 & 8.
 It was during this testing I realised that the backgrounds of images needed to be changed to the same as the overall background in case it didn't load properly.
 I also realised that the animated banner wasn't being called correctly for IE page, so this was also corrected.

 ### **Deployment**

-This site is hosted using GitHub, it is deployed from the master branch.
-Pushing commits to the master branch will update the site automatically.
-The landing page was named index.html in order for it to be deployed on GitHub correctly.

-You can clone this repository directly into the editor you are using by pasting git clone https://github.com/brianscan14/FE-1st-Milestone-Project.git into the terminal.
-This will run it locally, then to cut ties with it you type ‘git remote rm origin’ into the bash terminal.
+Cloud9 was utilised for this project, changes were committed to git and pushed to GitHub as they were made using this IDE.
+To deploy this page to GitHub pages from its GitHub repository, you need to:

+1. Log in to the GitHub website
+2. Select **brianscan14/FE-1st-Milestone-Project** from the repositories.
+3. Select setting in the items at the top of the screen.
+4. Scroll to Github Pages, click the drop-down menu labelled none and chose Master Branch.
+5. The link is now available in the GitHub pages section for the deployed website.

+The Development branch and the master branch are matching at the time of submit of the project.

+##### To run locally:

+1. Follow link to the [project's repository](https://github.com/brianscan14/FE-1st-Milestone-Project.git) on GitHub.
+2. Click on 'clone' or 'download' under the repository name.
+3. Copy the URL into the clone with HTTPs section.
+4. Open git bash in your local IDE in the working directory where you want the cloned directory to be made.
+5. Type 'git clone', and paste the URL previously copied, and hit enter.

+This will create your clone.

 ### **Credits**